TanStack/router/docs/src/pages/docs/api.md

   // This also performs any route imports const initialMatches = matchRoutes(routes, location.current)

-  // Now we run all of the parallizable work if (initialMatch) {
+  // Now we run all of the parallelizable work if (initialMatch) {
     await loadMatches(initialMatch).promise
   }